willstepp/dbmule/README.markdown

         config.yml
         seeds.rb

-After the project has been created, you will need to edit the `cat_sex_database\db\config.yml` file and enter the correct database connection information for each environment section you require (development, test, production below).
+After the project has been created, you will need to edit the `foo_bar_database\db\config.yml` file and enter the correct database connection information for each environment section you require (development, test, production below).
 You can create an arbitary number of environments, with any names you like:

     development:
       adapter: postgresql
       encoding: unicode
-      database: cat_sex_database_development
+      database: foo_bar_database_development
       pool: 5
       username:
       password: